 If you are successful with your claim, the courts may grant you a monetary award.
 This award will reflect the damages resulting from the agent’s negligent acts.
 It can be composed of three types of damages: economic damages such as the benefits the client would have received if the appropriate insurance coverage was obtained, non-economic damages, and then finally punitive damages that serve to punish the defendant from repeating this behavior in the future.

 TDI Enforcement Actions – Visit the official website for the Texas Department of Insurance to learn more about enforcement actions made to insurance agents who are acting negligently.
 Access the site to learn more about disciplinary orders, the disciplinary board and more.

 How Should I Choose an Insurance Agent? – Visit the official website for the Insurance Information Institute (III) to learn more about the duties of an insurance agent, agent designations, and signs of an untrusted insurance agent.

 Contact us at (888) 306-2119 to set up your first appointment free.
 We will sit with you and answer all your legal questions.
-We can be found practicing throughout the state of Texas including the greater Houston area including Dallas, Fort Worth, Plano, San Antonio, The Woodlands, Austin and McKinney.
+We can be found practicing throughout the state of Texas including the greater Houston area such as League City, Pasadena, The Woodlands, Conroe, Cypress, Tomball, Galveston and South Houston.